danieljsharpe/DISCOTRESS/README.md

 - [3] D. J. Sharpe and D. J. Wales, Numerical analysis of first passage processes in metastable finite Markov chains, (in preparation).
 - [4] D. J. Sharpe and D. J. Wales, Graph transformation algorithm for the expectation of first passage path properties in finite Markov chains, (in preparation).
 - [5] D. J. Sharpe and D. J. Wales, Dimensionality reduction of Markov chains using efficient dynamical simulations, (in preparation).
-- [6] D. Kannan\*, D. J. Sharpe\*, T. D. Swinburne and D. J. Wales, Optimal dimensionality reduction of Markov chains using graph transformation, (in press).
+- [6] D. Kannan\*, D. J. Sharpe\*, T. D. Swinburne, and D. J. Wales, Optimal dimensionality reduction of Markov chains using graph transformation, (in press).
-- [7] D. Kannan, D. J. Sharpe, T. D. Swinburne and D. J. Wales, Coarse-graining continuous-time Markov chains with graph transformation, (in preparation).
+- [7] D. Kannan, D. J. Sharpe, T. D. Swinburne, and D. J. Wales, Coarse-graining continuous-time Markov chains with graph transformation, (in preparation).

 Further example applications can be found in the following publications:
-- [8] T. D. Swinburne, D. Kannan, D. J. Sharpe and D. J. Wales, [Rare events and first passage time statistics from the energy landscape](https://doi.org/10.1063/5.0016244), J. Chem.
+- [8] T. D. Swinburne, D. Kannan, D. J. Sharpe, and D. J. Wales, [Rare events and first passage time statistics from the energy landscape](https://doi.org/10.1063/5.0016244), J. Chem.
 Phys.
 153, 134115.

 More publications for DISCOTRESS are forthcoming.